Author Q&A: Danny Weston

 Why are you pleased to be named as an ambassador for the National Young Writers’ Awards?

 It’s great to have the opportunity to be part of such an exciting initiative.
-Literacy is so import and anything that helps to promote it has to be a worthwhile endeavor.
+Literacy is so import and anything that helps to promote it has to be a worthwhile endeavour.

 What tips would you give to young writers?